 For example, if your application can be served efficiently by using a simple technology such as an ultrasonic sensor, then don’t over-design your product using image recognition technology.

-One of the many Einstein quotes I love is “Everything should be made as simple as possible, but no simpler”.If you read only one article about product development make it this one: Ultimate Guide – How to Develop a New Electronic Hardware Product in 2020.
+One of the many Einstein quotes I love is “Everything should be made as simple as possible, but no simpler”.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: